strimzi/test-clients/tracing/README.md

 # Tracing

-Currently this `tracing` module supports two different tracing abstractions
+Currently this `tracing` module supports only one tracing abstraction:
- * OpenTracing (deprecated)
  * OpenTelemetry

-where both use `Jaeger` as the actual tracing implementation.
+that uses `Jaeger` as the actual tracing implementation.

 For specifying, which `tracing` type should be used, the `TRACING_TYPE` environment variable has to be specified.
-The value corresponds to abstraction names - `OpenTracing` or `OpenTelemetry`.
+The value corresponds to abstraction name - `OpenTelemetry`.

 List of env vars we need to set:

-#### OpenTracing
- * JAEGER_SERVICE_NAME -- this triggers OpenTracing tracing
- * JAEGER_AGENT_HOST -- host name where the Jaeger traces are sent

 #### OpenTelemetry
  * OTEL_SERVICE_NAME -- this triggers OpenTelemetry tracing